origamimagiro/flat-folder/README.md

    variables via a brute-force search.
 This step can take exponental time
-   $2^{O(n^2)}$ but if each component has only a polynomial number of solutions, solving each connected component independently can implicitly represent an exponential number of folded states in polynomial time.
+   $2^{O(n^2)}$ but if each component has only a polynomial number of solutions, solving each connected component independently can implicitly represent an exponential number of folded states in polynomial space.